shaefelinger/codepedia/src/EXPRESS/middleware.md

 A middleware is a part of your node.js software that gets executed for every incoming request. -› Plug in functionallity

+middleware needs to be mounted using the method `app.use(path, middlewareFunction)`.
+The first `path` argument is optional.
+If you don’t pass it, the middleware will be executed for all requests.

 `app.use();` -> adds a new middleware

 Simplest form: